 Going into more detail regarding the financial characteristics of countries, the sample is split according to the level of private debt as measured by the average ratio of loans extended to the non-financial private sector relative to GDP.
 The first and second columns of Figure F.2 report impulse responses for countries with high and low degrees of private sector debt, respectively.
 Credit growth is reduced stronger for an extended period of time in economies that exhibit a lower level of debt, in line with findings by Kim and Mehrotra (2022).
 A mixed picture emerges for capital inflows in countries with high debt levels.
-While CAP inflows are reduced significantly on impact and this effect is rather short-lived, OI inflows are rising about one year after being slightly reduced on impact.
+While CAP inflows are do not show a significant reaction, OI inflows are rising about one year after impact.
 This pattern could reflect the need for banks to recapitalize when MPPs involving for instance stricter rules regarding their capitalization are implemented.
 This would be a less pressing issue in countries with a lower level of private indebtedness.
 Indeed, both OI as well as CAP inflows are generally less affected from a tightening in the macroprudential environment and exhibit a small, but significant decrease as can be seen in the second column of Figure F.2.